What Is Lateral Epicondylitis?

 Mechanisms include inhibition of local nociceptive transmission, reduction of pro-inflammatory cytokines in peritendinous tissue, improved local blood flow, and release of growth factors that may favor tendon healing.

-Acupuncture may be especially useful in the early phases of treatment, when pain prevents adequate performance of eccentric exercises.
+Acupuncture may be especially useful in the early phases of treatment, when pain prevents adequate eccentric exercise.
 By reducing pain, it allows faster progression of the rehabilitation program.

 Prognosis

 Lateral epicondylitis is a self-limited condition in most cases.
 About 80-90% of patients improve with conservative treatment within 12 months.
-The recurrence rate is approximately 8-15%, especially when occupational factors are not modified.
+The recurrence rate is approximately 8-15%, especially when occupational factors go unaddressed.

 Recovery Timeline